-The school will recognise the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience domestic abuse and its effects.
+The school will recognise the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of domestic abuse.
 All staff will be aware of the signs of domestic abuse and follow the appropriate safeguarding procedures where concerns arise.